Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-- You can absolutely add some dry or fresh herbs such as sage, thyme, oregano, or rosemary to this recipe if you want to further enhance the flavor.
+- I am adding some dry or fresh herbs such as sage, thyme, oregano, or rosemary to this recipe to enhance the flavor further.

-- Feel free to add in other cheeses like mozzarella, fontina, or asiago.
+- Feel free to add other cheeses like mozzarella, fontina, or Asiago.

-- This recipe will fit snug in a 13×9 casserole dish
+- This recipe will fit snugly in a 13×9 casserole dish.

-- While classically made with spaghetti, you can absolutely use whatever pasta you’d like such as linguine, fettuccini, egg noodles, or even homemade pasta.
-If using homemade, they will cook in the boiling water for only 2 minutes.
+- While classically made with spaghetti, you can absolutely use whatever pasta you’d like, such as linguine, fettuccini, egg noodles, or even homemade pasta.
+If using homemade, they will cook in boiling water for only 2 minutes.